 The Royal FloraHolland is the largest flower market in the world.
 The auction is open to the public on Mondays, Tuesdays, Wednesdays, and Fridays, from 07.00 am to 11.00 am, and on Thursdays, from 07.00 am to 09.00 am.
 Adults: € 7.50 per person

 Follow the signs to the visitor parking and then make your way to the entrance.
 You’ll have to pay admission and then you’ll head up the stairs to a long catwalk.
-From the catwalk, you’ll see an amazing array of beautiful flowers and plants with an orchestration of workers driving around in small carts filling orders from the digital auction.
-They say around 20 million flowers are traded here each DAY.
-It’s amazing to watch the logistics of filling each order and getting it shipped within a few hours.
+From the catwalk, you’ll see a fantastic array of beautiful flowers and plants with an orchestration of workers driving around in small carts filling orders from the digital auction.
+They say approximately 20 million flowers are traded here each DAY.
+It’s impressive to watch the logistics of supplying each order and getting it shipped within a few hours.

 Notice the paths that guide each cart from mass chaos and traffic jams.
 Staff members have headsets and digital scanners to keep everything running smoothly.
 One of my favorite parts was watching the staff moving about in a hive of activity.

 We spent about 45 minutes to one hour here at the Aalsmeer Flower market.
-Our son really enjoyed running around the catwalk and it was fun for us to see everything in action.
+Our son enjoyed running around the catwalk, and it was fun for us to see everything in action.

 Want to see what it is like?
 Check out the video below.

 Another icon image of the Netherlands and Holland is the beautiful windmills.
 When I started planning our trip to the Netherlands, I saw two obvious choices: Kinderdijk and Zaanse Schans.
 In the end, we chose Kinderdijk because Zaanse Schans seemed more like a touristy area and Kinderdijk felt closer to an open-air museum.